Off Campus Safety Summary - updated September 2023

 While real-time apps can help bring awareness to possible ongoing issues, community members should always verify information through official channels like the OSUPD or CPD daily crime logs where each agency posts all reported crimes.

-In September 2021, President Johnson directed the university’s public safety team to engage an external safety expert to examine the effectiveness of its expanded approach to off-campus safety in partnership with the city of Columbus.
+In September 2021, Ohio State directed the university’s public safety team to engage an external safety expert to examine the effectiveness of its expanded approach to off-campus safety in partnership with the city of Columbus.

 The external review of the university’s expanded approach to off-campus safety praised the progress made to date and offered additional enhancements for the university and city of Columbus to consider.